keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/customization-overview/credential_providers.md

 <figure><img src="../../../.gitbook/assets/Import new keypair_img2.png" alt=""><figcaption><p>Importing a new keypair</p></figcaption></figure>

-3. The below image shows how to browse and select the client-id’s oidckeystore as the second alias. in the decryption password field should have the password of the p12 file
+3. The below image shows how to browse and select the client-id’s oidckeystore as the second alias. in the decryption password field should have the password of the p12 file.
+Note: we have used `esignet-sunbird-partner` as client id for reference in the attachment

 <figure><img src="../../../.gitbook/assets/OIDC keystore_img3.png" alt=""><figcaption><p>Selection of OIDC Keystore</p></figcaption></figure>